 1. Have a mental picture of what you want the nursery to look like

-While deciding on the theme and style available for your nursery, it always good to have it at the back of your mind that there no one-size-fits approach.
+While deciding on the theme and style available for your nursery, it is always good to have it at the back of your mind that there is no one-size-fits approach.

 However, it would be best to make your choice of style and theme with an open mind.
 There are a lot of designs and concepts out there — you can take a cue from them and design something unique and astonishing for your little one.

 2. Choose your textiles first